gjsify/ts-for-gir/README.md

 [Examples](/examples/README.md) - Take a look at many different examples to see how you can use TypeScript with different bundlers.
 [CLI](/packages/cli/README.md) - Learn about the CLI options and what to keep in mind when using them.
-[Development](/DEVELOPMENT.md) - Learn how you can contribute to this project
+[Development](/DEVELOPMENT.md) - Learn how you can contribute to this project.

 ## Related Projects